dtduval/dtduval.github.io/Daily-notes.md

 - Discussion question: What indicators can we say point to the extent of internationalisation that a company undertakes?
 - Discussion question: why do firms become MNEs?

+- I will introduce Figure 2.2 from the Rugman and Collinson textbook.
+It looks at various entry modes.

 **CLASS NOTES**